Hornbill201/SelfDrivingCar-P10-MPC-Project/README.md

 2. The `lake_track_waypoints.csv` file has the waypoints of the lake track.
 You could use this to fit polynomials and points and see of how well your model tracks curve.
 NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.
 3. For visualization this C++ [matplotlib wrapper](https://github.com/lava/matplotlib-cpp) could be helpful.

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

 ## Project Instructions and Rubric

 Note: regardless of the changes you make, your project must be buildable using